BackupTheBerlios/dfp-svn/trunk/README.txt

 on at least POSIX systems (like the BSDs and Linux) and on Windows.
 It has been built and tested on FreeBSD and Linux.

-NOTE: This code is of BETA quality status.
+NOTE: This code is BETA UNSUPPORTED software.
 Although it has been tested in a lab enviroment with load balancing hardware and showed quite stable, it has NOT been tested in a production environment.
 You have been warned.